haja-ran/wa-mcp-server/README.md

 Open the AI assistant panel (⌘+Shift+A on macOS) and try:

 ```
-"Create a Web Awesome button component with a primary variant"
+"Create a Web Awesome button component with a brand variant"
 "Show me the properties available for wa-dialog"
 "Generate a responsive card layout using Web Awesome components"
 ```